 - Sign up for the frequent movie watcher program.
 This can often get us one free ticket every other month or so.
 And we always get a discount on snacks.

-- Ask your friends and family for theater or blockbuster gift cards for Christmas.
+- Ask your friends and family for theater gift cards for Christmas.
 We always get one of these every year even if we don’t ask.

 - Bring your own snacks.
 Now, we would never fill a big purse with popcorn or anything, but we do occasionally bring a bag of M&Ms in our pocket.
 Is this wrong?

 - Wait several weeks and rent the movies.
-A great way to save money on movies is to stay at home and rent with a service like Blockbuster Online or Netflix.
+A great way to save money on movies is to stay at home and rent with a service like Netflix.
 Redbox is also a very frugal service.

 What are your tips for saving money at the movies?